 This type of verification is considered the most effective.
-For a semi-automated check, the information on legal entities is compared with corporate documents provided by the user, while UBO documents (ID, selfies, PoA) are automatically verified across paid and public databases (such as data.gov.uk, data.gov.in, open.canada.ca).
+For a semi-automated check, the information on legal entities is compared with corporate documents provided by the user or retrieved from state and commercial registers automatically, while UBO documents (ID, selfies, PoA) are automatically verified across paid and public databases (such as data.gov.uk, data.gov.in, open.canada.ca).

 The cost usually varies from 35 to 45 EUR.

-Verification time from a few hours to 3 business days.
+Verification time from a few hours to a couple of business days.

 Suits for a company with a large number of verification checks.